permafrost-dev/git-ninja/README.md

 ---

-A command-line tool that provides advanced git commands for developers.
+A powerful command-line tool designed to enhance your Git workflow with advanced commands tailored for developers.
+It simplifies complex Git operations, making branch management and navigation more efficient and intuitive.

 ## Usage